CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-02.md

 In this task, you will set up a structured environment to manage and streamline prompt-based AI tasks.
 This involves creating a project directory, configuring essential files and dependencies, and establishing a workflow for designing, testing, and refining prompts.
 Organizing prompts, data, and evaluation metrics in one place ensures consistency and efficiency, helping you optimize prompt performance and achieve better results with your AI models.

-1. Navigate to Azure AI foundry using the link below:
+1. Navigate to Azure AI Foundry using the link below:
     ```
     https://ai.azure.com/
     ```